Brunozhon/SwiftReference/README.md

 }
 ```

-You can initlize a enum like this:
+You can initalize a enum like this:

 ```swift
 var myFavoriteFruit = Fruit.banana